 Now that you are convinced that you need to get a tablet, the next question is; what is the best tablet for artists?
-There are many tablets in the market including various sizes and features.
-Making the decision on the one to buy may be hard but with this guide you will be able to choose the tablet that is perfect for you.
-Do you need one that is dedicated to drawing or would you like one that can do more than this?
-Here are the considerations to bear in mind when making the choice.
+There are many tablets on the market including various sizes and features.
+Making the decision on the one to buy may be hard but with this guide, you will be able to choose the tablet that is perfect for you.
+Do you need one that is dedicated to drawing or would you like the one that can do more than this?
+Here are the considerations to bear in mind when making a choice.

 Things to consider

 What kind of art are you into?
 Ensure that the size of the tablet you purchase supports the size of drawings you work on without causing you to keep zooming.
 When looking at the size do not just consider the overall size of the tablet but also the drawing area’s size.
 The active area is the part of the tablet that can actually be used for the drawing.
 It is the part of the screen where you can draw on.

 The display size should be large enough to comfortably draw on while still remaining relatively affordable.